Light Rail Relay

 Why doesn't this include the 2 Line?

 The 2 Line (and the T Line) don't yet connect to the 1 Line, so we'd need to start the event in multiple locations without an easy connection between.
-For now, we've decided to focus on the longest line.
+We've decided to focus on the longest line for now, but you can expect changes as the system continues to expand and connect.

 Are there aid stations/bibs/shirts/awards?